ICAEW Chartered Accountant · UK M&A Advisory · London

 Deal structures that look better than they are

-Earn-outs, deferred consideration, and loan notes can all shift the real economic outcome of a deal.
-Understanding what a headline number means in actual cash terms, and in what timeframe, requires genuine deal experience to evaluate correctly.
+Earn-outs, deferred consideration and loan notes all shift the real economic outcome of a UK business sale.
+Understanding what a headline number means in actual cash terms — and how that interacts with EMI options and HMRC share valuation — requires genuine deal experience.

-Everything covered, from first valuation to final completion
+Everything covered, from independent valuation to legal completion

 Kish is present at every stage.
-No handoff to junior staff at any point in the process.
+No handoff to junior staff at any point in your UK business sale.

-Before approaching any buyer, we establish your business's defensible market value using the same rigorous methodologies applied by top-tier global acquirers.
+Before approaching any buyer, we establish your business's defensible value using EBITDA multiples, revenue multiples and DCF — the same methodologies applied by top-tier global acquirers.
+See our UK business valuation guide.

-We identify the universe of qualified buyers globally—strategic acquirers and private equity—creating the competitive tension that drives the ultimate sale price.
+We identify the universe of qualified UK and international buyers — strategic acquirers and private equity — creating the competitive tension that drives the final sale price for your company.

-Due diligence is where valuations get "chipped."
-We manage the process end-to-end, pre-empting buyer concerns and defending your financial position throughout.
+Due diligence is where valuations get chipped.
+We manage the process end-to-end, pre-empt buyer concerns, and negotiate heads of terms and the SPA to protect your headline price and net proceeds.

-A typical SME sale takes six to twelve months from engagement to completion.
-Here is how we structure that time.
+A typical UK SME sale takes six to twelve months from engagement to legal completion.
+Here is exactly how we structure that time.

 1